sarahmaine/ELK-Stack-Project-/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because Ansible is
+No configuration was performed manually, which is advantageous because Ansible is streamlined.
+It simplifies the deployment and allows for the servers to be deployed using only a couple commands versus many tedious commands.

 The playbook implements the following tasks:
 - The playbook will install docker.io, pip3, and the docker module.
-- Then, it will increase the virtual memory for the VM that is used to runk the ELK Server.
+- Then, it will increase the virtual memory for the VM that is used to run the ELK Server.
-- Finally, the plaubook will download and launch the docker container for the ELK Server.
+- Finally, the playbook will download and launch the docker container for the ELK Server.

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.
 ![ELKConfigurationComplete](https://user-images.githubusercontent.com/97468655/166198781-ef82a88d-3451-4ec3-bc7c-7addbc7b8d9d.png)